 Why is it important to go to a specialist law firm?There are plenty of law firms across Adelaide that address the same issues we do.
-However, there’s a big difference in the quality of work between a generalist law firm and family law specialists Adelaide.
+However, there’s a big difference in the quality of work between a generalist law firm and specialist family law lawyers Adelaide.
 Here’s why: Case analysis: Generalists typically take a textbook approach to their work.
 This means that they can’t really provide you with advice off the top of their head, because their experience doesn’t qualify their proficiency.
 Our team of specialists have dealt with hundreds of family law cases.
 We can confidently analyse your situation and provide a tailored solution to help you reach your objectives.
-Recognised leadership: Our directors have been practising family law for years.
-They’ve become well recognised leaders in the field and have affiliations with AIFLAM—The national body for family law arbitrators and mediators.
-Don’t sacrifice depth for breadth, stick with the experts you can trust and chat with our family law specialists Adelaide.
+Recognized leadership: Our directors have been practicing family law for years.
+They’ve become well recognized leaders in the field and have affiliations with AIFLAM—The national body for family law arbitrators and mediators.
+Don’t sacrifice depth for breadth, stick with the experts you can trust and chat with our team of family law lawyers.

-Areas of family law we addressAs family law specialists Adelaide, we provide in-depth advice to help you throughout:
+Areas of family law we addressAs family law specialist Adelaide, we provide in-depth advice to help you throughout:

 - Property division